Stopping and starting a MySQL® cluster

 Starting a cluster

-, and select Start. - In the dialog that opens, click Start to confirm starting the cluster.
+, and select Start. - In the dialog box that opens, click Start to confirm the cluster launch.

 -